ellie-sleightholm/marqo-llama3_1/README.md

 ## Further Work
 This is a very simple demo.
 Future work on this project will include several enhancements:
-* Enable Chatbot Memory: Store conversatiion history to make conversing with the chatbot more like a real-life experience
+* Enable Chatbot Memory: Store conversation history to make conversing with the chatbot more like a real-life experience
 * Provide an Initial Set of Documents: at the moment, when the project starts, the Marqo index is empty.
 Results will be better if we preload the Marqo knowledge store with a set of initial documents relevant to the domain of interest.
 * Improve User Interface
 * Optimize Backend Performance